 Self-harm can coincide with mental illness.
-If people don’t have adequate coping skills to manage their symptoms, they may turn to self-harm to deal with their emotions.
+If people don’t have adequate coping skills to manage their symptoms, they may turn to self-injury to deal with their emotions.
 Moreover, self-harm may act as a way to self-medicate their emotional pain.

 Identifying as LGBTQ+

-LGBTQ+ teenagers self-harm at much higher rates than their heterosexual peers.
+LGBTQ+ teenagers self-injure at much higher rates than their heterosexual peers.
 One study showed that 38–53% of individuals in this population engaged in these behaviors.

 Unfortunately, the LGBTQ+ population experiences high rates of emotional isolation, fears of safety, and overarching stigmatization.
 All of these factors can impact someone’s mental health.
 Additionally, many people struggle to cope with these difficult realities, and they hurt themselves as a result.

 Why Do People Self-Harm?

 Self-harm isn’t random, and it is important to know that people hurt themselves for different reasons.
 People who self-harm are not usually suicidal (more on that below), though they may be at a higher risk of suicidal ideation if they do not get help.

 To Release Emotional Pain

 Some emotions can feel so intense that people don’t know how to cope with them.
 These emotions may include:

 Although feelings tend to pass naturally, sitting with them can be incredibly distressing and uncomfortable.
 People sometimes lack insight into their emotions, and they also may not have adequate coping skills to manage them.
 As a result, the self-harm offers some sense of immediate relief.
 Even though this relief is temporary, it can feel like “enough” to get through the next moment.

 Additionally, self-harm can help avoid confronting difficult emotions directly.
 The emotions don’t disappear entirely, but self-harm often acts as a temporary distraction.